alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Async: the `Task<Result<...>>` nesting weirdness

-Async note: once you mix Task and Result, you’ll quickly want async-aware combinators (MapAsync/BindAsync) so you can compose Task<Result<…>> without glue code.
+Async note: once you mix `Task` and `Result`, you’ll quickly want async-aware combinators (`MapAsync`/`BindAsync`) so you can compose `Task<Result<...>>` without glue code.
 Rather than reimplement those helpers here in a likely buggy fashion, use a library that provides them.

 ### Recap